Alaska sees 80-degree heat while East blasted with record cold and snow: Here's why

 So what's behind this recent stretch of warm weather in Alaska while the rest of the nation gets a chilly May?

-During what has been a mostly mild winter, the polar vortex has remained at higher altitudes.
+During what has been a mostly mild winter, the polar vortex has remained at higher latitudes.
 This has resulted in much of the Eastern U.S. receiving well-below average snowfall.

 This past weekend, that changed in time for Mother's Day.